jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 ## Who pays for professional sports stadiums?

 Professional sports venues have been financed in may ways over time.
-At the beginning of the 20th century, stadiums were entirely privately projects, paid for by team owners.
+At the beginning of the 20th century, stadiums were private endeavors, paid for entirely by team owners.
 Stadiums become mostly public projects from the 1930s through the 1970s.
 Since that time, sports venues have largely been public projects with varying levels of private contributions.

 <figure style="text-align: center;">
   <img src="/images/med_cost_share.png"